 Aside from making sure that the height is proportionate to the age and height of your child, it’s also essential to choose a bike that comes in a light aluminum frame.
-This material will make it simple for your kid to touch the ground whenever they are coming to a stop, reach the bars on the bike while being seated on the saddle, and have a few inches of clearance whenever standing over the tip tube of the bike.
-You can follow this link here to dive in and grasp further details on the best bike brands according to the use you’re planning to give them.
+This material will make it simple for your kid to touch the ground whenever they are coming to a stop, reach the bars on the bike while seated on the saddle, and have a few inches of clearance whenever standing over the tip tube of the bike.
+You can follow this link to dive in and grasp further details on the best bike brands according to the use you’re planning to give them.

 Getting into gears (ages 7 to 10):

-Letting your kid use bikes when they’re still young allows them to master balance during their early years.
+Letting your kids use bikes when they’re still young allows them to master balance during their early years.
 Once your child has learned the basics of riding a bike, consider upgrading their bicycle.
 This upgrade means buying ones that come with gears.

-Aside from mastering how to balance, your child will love to spend more time outdoors with their bikes when they turn seven.
+Aside from mastering balance, your child will love to spend more time outdoors with their bikes when they turn seven.
 In some cases, they might even be the ones who will motivate the family to climb hills and cycle pathways!